luncher-team/UI-Kim-Duclos/README.md

 Marketing Page for Luncher

 Hamburger Menu is in place for additional pages - made due to wrong instruction given early in the week.
+I'd like to save those and add them later.

 Login button will lead admistrative user to a sign in page.
 User will then be able to access admin-only material.